IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

 #### Step 2.
 Create a resource with signature

-1. Specify a ConfigMap resource.
+1. Define a ConfigMap resource.

     The following snippet (/tmp/test-cm.yaml) shows a spec of a ConfigMap `test-cm`.